One of the top three causes of infertility, endometriosis is also the least diagnosed and treated.

 While infertility can be a scary place to navigate, you’re definitely not alone.
 There are plenty of treatment options that can help with both infertility and endometriosis.

 Unfortunately, there is no known cure for endometriosis.
 However, there are treatment options that can help with any possible pain.
 Despite some rumors, endometriosis doesn’t always get worse over time; in fact, it usually improves with pregnancy or menopause.
 Seeking treatment isn’t required by entirely up to you, based on the severity of your symptoms and your plans for the future.

-- Medicinal treatments include hormone therapy, which will lower your body’s estrogen and shrink the growths.
+Medical treatments may include hormone therapy, which will lower your body’s estrogen and shrink the growths.
 Birth control will also control pain and bleeding, if you don’t plan on getting pregnant in the near future.
 Anti-inflammatories can also help manage pain.

-- Home treatments to reduce any pain can be as easy as applying heat to your abdomen through a heating pad or a warm bath.
+To reduce any pain, it can be as easy as applying heat to your abdomen through a heating pad or a warm bath.
 Relieve back pressure by lying on your side, or exercising with yoga.
 Sometimes even intercourse may help relieve pain, so get busy!